awsdocs/aws-batch-user-guide/doc_source/job-queue-template.md

 # Job queue template<a name="job-queue-template"></a>

-An empty job queue template is shown below\.
-You can use this template to create your job queue which can then be saved to a file and used with the AWS CLI `--cli-input-json` option\.
+The following is an empty job queue template\.
+You can use this template to create your job queue\.
+You can then save this job queue to a file and use it with the AWS CLI `--cli-input-json` option\.
 For more information about these parameters, see [CreateJobQueue](https://docs.aws.amazon.com/batch/latest/APIReference/API_CreateJobQueue.html) in the *AWS Batch API Reference*\.

 ```
 {